coolnikitav/CodingLearning/computer-organization/001-computer-organization-hennessy.md

+1.6 Consider two different implementations of the same instruction set architecture.
+The instructions can be divided into four classes according to their CPI (classes A, B, C, and D).
+P1 with a clock rate of 2.5GHz and CPIs of 1, 2, 3, and 3, and P2 with a clock rate of 3GHz and CPIs of 2, 2, 2, and 2.
+Given a program with a dynamic instruction count of 1.0E6 instructions divided into classes as follows: 10% class A, 20% class B, 50% class C, and 20% class D, which is faster: P1 or P2?
+a.
+What is the global CPI for each implementation?
+b.
+Find the clock cycles required in both cases.
+- a: P1: 0.1 * 1 + 0.2 * 2 + 0.5 * 3 + 0.2 * 3 = 2.6 CPI
+- P2: 2 CPI
+- b. clock cycles P1 = 1 * 10^6 * 2.6 = 2.6 * 10^6 cc
+- clock cycles P2 = 2 * 10^6 cc

 1.5 Consider three different processors P1, P2, and P3 executing
 the same instruction set.
 P1 has a 3GHz clock rate and a CPI of 1.5.
 P2 has a 2.5GHz clock rate and a CPI of 1.0.
 P3 has a 4.0GHz clock rate and has a CPI